YYIXIAO/yyixiao.github.io/index.md

 - Support Lua scripts.
 - Has built-in sprite animation and spineAnimation with support of spine-sdl-runtime.
 Support sprite animation with sprite sheet and spine animation.
 - still developin
-- logo is generated with gpt.
+- Logo is generated with gpt.
 - [custom feature(animation) video](https://youtu.be/7PY8Ap4_6ps)
 - [Github](https://github.com/YuanYixiao0014/Manifold)